eliselyhan/eliselyhan.github.io/README.md

 ### 👋

+Hello!
+I'm Elise, a sophomore at Columbia Engineering studying Operations Research and Computer Science.
+I am passionate about machine learning, data science and algorithms.

 <!--
 **eliselyhan/eliselyhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.